-Staying active and walking is particularly important for seniors.
-Walking provides a number of physical and mental health benefits, and can reduce your risk of health complications or even death.
-Finding a way to stay active, however, can feel a little daunting, especially if you have health problems already.
+Staying active and walking more is particularly important for seniors.
+Walking provides a number of physical and mental health benefits and can reduce your risk of health complications and even death.
+Finding a way to stay active can feel a little daunting though, especially if you’re dealing with health problems.
 Fortunately, walking is one of the most accessible, lowest-impact exercises you can do.

-Find out why walking is so important for seniors in particular, and read on for some basic tips for how seniors can start a walking routine.
+Find out why walking is so important for seniors in particular and how even leisurely walking can reduce your risk of health conditions, plus how seniors can start a fitness walking routine.

 Walking is easy and gentle for beginners

-The National Institute on Aging recommends walking as an endurance activity for older people, mostly because it’s easy on the body and you can increase the number of steps you take at your own pace.
-The institute suggests that if you are taking only 5000 steps a day, you can gradually add 2 to 4 thousand steps to your routine over time.
+The National Institute on Aging recommends walking as exercise for older people because it’s easy on the body and you can increase the intensity or steps at your own pace.
+The Institute suggests increasing your step count slowly over time if you’re able to.
+For example, if you are taking 5000 steps a day you can gradually add 2 to 4 thousand steps to your routine over time.
 If you would prefer to measure how long you walk, you can start by taking 3 short 10-minute walks a day and work your way up to a solid 30-minute walk.

 Walking is accessible to people with health problems

 According to studies, walking makes it easier to move hip and knee joints so that you feel less pain.
 The motion actually lubricates the joints, so walking is good for people with arthritis or injuries to the knees or other joints.
 Walking is lower impact on your body than activities like running or cycling, and you can get a quick walk in whenever you happen to have time.
 You can get a good cardio workout even walking at a relatively slow speed, and you’ll have a lower risk of injury compared to more intense activities.